microsoft/azure-pipelines-extensions/ItemLevelDownloader/README.md

 ## Development
 *Build*
-1. Go to src folder and run npm install
+1. Run npm install in ItemLevelDownloader folder
 2. Use command ctrl-shift-b to build from vscode

 *Testing*